Election Fast Fact — May 2021

 Can someone request and receive or submit more than 1 absentee ballot?

-No, in Minnesota a person cannot receive and vote more than 1 absentee ballot.
+In Minnesota a person cannot receive and vote more than 1 absentee ballot.

-If a voter wants to replace the absentee ballot they initially received (due to damage or mistakes on the voter’s part), they may contact their local election office (county or municipal) and ask for a new ballot.
+If a voter wants to replace the absentee ballot they initially received (due to damage or mistakes on the voter’s part), they may contact their local (county or municipal) election office and ask for a new ballot.
 The election office will mark the previously provided absentee ballot as “spoiled” and will not allow it to be counted if it were returned.
 (8210.2600 - MN Rules)